Ne00n/wg-mesh/README.md

 ```
 After connecting successfully, a dummy.sh will be created, which assigns a 10.0.nodeID.1/30 to lo.<br>
 This will be picked up by bird, so on booth nodes on 10.0.1.1 and 10.0.2.1 should be reachable after bird ran.<br>
+Regarding NAT or in general behind Firewalls, the "connector" is always a Client, the endpoint the Server.<br>

 **Example 2+ nodes**<br>
 ```